Mike Dunleavy (politician): COVID-19

 On March 11, 2020, Dunleavy's office declared a state of emergency to ensure all entities had the necessary response resources a day before the first case arrived via a foreign national in Anchorage.

-On March 13, 2020, Dunleavy ordered public schools to close from March 16 to 30.

-In April 2020, Dunleavy activated the State Emergency Operations Center under Alaska's Department of Military and Veterans Affairs.
+Two days later, Dunleavy ordered public schools to close from March 16 to 30.
+That April, Dunleavy activated the State Emergency Operations Center under Alaska's Department of Military and Veterans Affairs.
 Joint Task Force-Alaska was stood up to provide a coordinated effort for the Alaska Army and Air National Guard, the Alaska State Defense Force, and the Alaska Naval Militia to support the state.

-On May 19, 2020, Dunleavy announced the lifting of all state mandates for businesses and public gatherings, keeping only a mandatory (but unenforced) quarantine period for persons coming from out of state.

-In June 2020, Dunleavy announced a new extension of the two-week quarantine measure that required visitors to Alaska to present a negative test for the virus if they were not willing to self-quarantine for two weeks.
+On May 19, Dunleavy announced the lifting of all state mandates for businesses and public gatherings, keeping only a mandatory (but unenforced) quarantine period for persons coming from out of state.
+A month later, Dunleavy announced a new extension of the two-week quarantine measure that required visitors to Alaska to present a negative test for the virus if they were not willing to self-quarantine for two weeks.

-In April 2021, Dunleavy announced that Alaska would offer free vaccinations to tourists at major airports starting June 1, 2021, as part of the United States' vaccination campaign.

-On October 8, 2021, Dunleavy refused to issue another COVID-19 disaster declaration, thinking it unnecessary.
+In April 2021, Dunleavy announced that Alaska would offer free vaccinations to tourists at major airports starting June 1, as part of the United States' vaccination campaign.
+That October, Dunleavy refused to issue another COVID-19 disaster declaration, thinking it unnecessary.
 "Exercising the Disaster Act does not give our team any more health tools than what they need and are using right now", he said, adding, "Masking is, as I have stated, a local issue best left to local leaders."

-On October 15, 2021, Dunleavy clarified that he didn't endorse mask or vaccine mandates but wouldn't ban them either.

-In November 2021, Dunleavy ordered state agencies to ignore federal vaccine mandates, arguing that they were "unconstitutional" and "completely unnecessary," claiming that Alaska had handled COVID better than nearly every other state.
+Dunleavy later clarified that he didn't endorse mask or vaccine mandates but wouldn't ban them either.
+The next month, he ordered state agencies to ignore federal vaccine mandates, arguing that they were "unconstitutional" and "completely unnecessary" and claiming that Alaska had handled COVID better than nearly every other state.